-When the design document has been completed and reviewed, it’s now time to begin coding.
+It’s time to begin coding when the design document has been completed and reviewed.
 Depending on the type and how complex the software is, coding can take the longest among the different phases.
-This is because the code quality can make or break the software.
+This is because code quality can make or break the software.
 Getting good engineers or code developers is essential to ensuring high-quality coding and getting the best out of your design.

 Testing and Results

 The happy path is that the testing goes well with great results.
-But, realistically, there may be one or more fixes that need to be done before testing again and moving on to the next phase.
+But, realistically, one or more fixes may need to be done before testing again and moving on to the next phase.

 Release and Maintenance

 The integration of security at every phase of the SDLC is crucial.
-Doing so helps ensure that the company abides by both internal security standards and regulatory compliance requirements.
+Doing so helps ensure the company abides by internal security standards and regulatory compliance requirements.

 Your Company’s Approach to SDLC